-Using a revenue protection approach aligned to these four themes, fare compliance reached high levels across all modes prior to COVID-19 along with improved customer satisfaction and low complaints.
-The 2023 revenue protection actions will continued to be centered around this approach.
+Using a revenue protection approach aligned to these four themes, fare compliance has returned to high levels across all modes following the disruption of COVID-19 while customer complaints relating to AOs remain comparatively low.
+The 2024 revenue protection actions will continue to be centred around this approach.